 8. Install MacTeX

 To export Rmarkdown documents as PDFs, which I often do to share analyses with colleagues, RStudio requires MacTeX.
 The installer for the full version of MacTeX is giant (~3GB), but worth it if you plan to share your work as a PDF.
 Unless you’re experienced with MacTeX, go with the full MacTeX installation rather than BasicTeX.
-You can download the MacTeX installer here.
+You can install MacTex by running:

 9. Install Atom for general text-editing and scripting

 Atom is an excellent new text editor from the team behind Github.
 I now use Atom in place of both TextWrangler, which I used as a general purpose text editor, and PyCharm, which I used for Python development.
 Unlike TextWrangler (and Sublime Text which also has a large following), Atom is both free and open-source.
 I highly recommend it.
-You can download Atom here.
+Again, you can install Atom via brew:

 That’s it!
 You’re now ready to get started with Python and R. You’re also ready to use Homebrew, pip, and R’s package manager to add more tools at your discretion.

 Upgrading from Yosemite and a note on SIP